What Are the Health Benefits of Oregano?

 Marjoram and oregano were used as a protection against evil powers, and for this reason sprigs of oregano were placed in the bride's shoes and in her bridal bouquet.

 Oregano was also believed to act as a love potion, and women were advised to place some oregano leaves in their true love's soup.
-Perhaps the origin of the saying that the way to a man's heart is through his stomach?
+Perhaps this is the origin of the saying that the way to a man's heart is through his stomach?

 Please leave a comment.
 Your feedback is appreciated!